 No natural climate variation this time

 What happens now, is no natural climate variation, it is a real climate change caused by human activity.
 The solar forcing – the insolation – has not increased the last forty years.
+Solar activity might actually have decreased.
+Air pollution has increased, especially in Asia, putting many particles – aerosols – in the air, reflecting solar rays.
+The increased albedo due to air pollution “hides” some of the global warming actually going on.
 There is no special warming Milankovich effect like we had in the Holocen optimum some 5000-8000 years ago; there are no big non-eruptive volcanoes pumping greenhouse gases into the air.
 There is no other explanation for the present global warming than human activity.
 We can already observe how the Earth’s climate and with it the world’s ecosystems are changing at an accelerating pace.

 27 Powerful Photos That Show The Reality Of Climate Change Today

 The weather will still dominate